spshah1701/spshah1701/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# 💫 About Me:
+💫 About Me:
 Hey there! 👋 Welcome to my GitHub space, where code meets creativity and collaboration!
-I'm Smit Shah, a passionate engineer on a journey to explore the endless possibilities of technology. <br><br>
+I'm Smit Shah, a passionate engineer on a journey to explore the endless possibilities of technology.

-**🛠️ Currently Working On:**<br>The Learning Agency Lab - PII Data Detection : Develop a model that detects personally identifiable information (PII) in student writing.<br><br>
+🛠️ Currently Working On:
+angr – Enhancing symbolic execution capabilities and improving performance optimizations.
+Claripy – Refining constraint-solving techniques and integrating backend improvements.
+ClariRs – Developing Rust-based components for faster and more efficient symbolic reasoning.
-**🤝 Looking to Collaborate On:**<br>I'm open to collaborating on exciting projects that involve software engineering, full-stack development and/or data science.
-If you're working on something cool, feel free to reach out!<br><br>
+🤝 Looking to Collaborate On:
+I'm open to collaborating on exciting projects involving software engineering, backend development, and data science.
+If you're working on something interesting, feel free to reach out!

+📚 Currently Learning:
-**📚 Currently Learning:**<br>My learning journey is fueled by the curiosity to master:<br> Python<br> Rust<br> AWS<br> Natural Language Processing (NLP)<br><br>
+My learning journey is fueled by the curiosity to master:

+Python
+Rust
+AWS
+Natural Language Processing (NLP)
+💬 Ask Me About:
-**💬 Ask Me About:**<br>I'm actively exploring full-time job opportunities starting May2025 in the US!
-If you have any leads, advice, or just want to chat about job experiences, hit me up.
+I'm actively exploring full-time job opportunities starting May 2025 in the US!
+If you have any leads, insights, or just want to discuss industry trends, feel free to connect. 🚀

 ## 🌐 Socials: